 Indicator Number of innovative measures implemented annually to take into account and protect biodiversity and ecosystem services

 In accordance with government guidelines, we are continuing our efforts to take into account and protect biodiversity and ecosystem services.
-In 2016, we carried out seven innovative initiatives.
+In 2017, we carried out five innovative initiatives:

 Action 9: Optimize the application of sustainability principles to projects and activities